AdobeDocs/workfront.zh-Hant/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/log-in-to-workfront.md

 1. You are now signed in.
 Tap **[!UICONTROL Okay, got it]** or **[!UICONTROL GETTING STARTED]** to navigate through the tutorials displayed.

    These tutorials display only the first time you access the app.
 They display again only when you uninstall and reinstall the [!DNL Workfront] mobile app, or if you log in as another user.
-After closing out the tutorials, the area that displays is the one that you selected to show-->
+After closing out the tutorials, the area that displays is the one that you selected to show
+-->